IndieMasco/TechEdSoftwareDeveloper021/week4/RenderAndSupabase/READme.md

-# Deploying a Client and Sever on Render.com & Environment Variables
+# Deploying a Client and Sever on Render & Environment Variables

-- We had to do the work within a different repo so it would work properly
+- We had to do the work within a different repo; otherwise, it wouldn't work properly

 [Repo](https://github.com/IndieMasco/monorepo)

+#### Packages to install

+- Vite - Client
+- Express - Server

+#### Packages to install within the server folder

+- Cors
+- Dotenv
+- PG